ahmedmolawale/Star-Wars-Characters/README.md

 # Star Wars

-An Android application to showcase Star Wars characters.
+A Android application to showcase Star Wars characters.
 The application allows user to search for Star Wars characters and view the details of each character.
 The application consumes data from the [Star Wars API](https://swapi.dev/)